w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

 # Sequences of transformations

-Things are even more complex when applying sequences of transformations
+Things are even more complex when applying sequences of transformations.

 - E.g., normalization should be applied before rebalancing since rebalancing can alter average and standard deviations
 - E.g., applying feature engineering before/after rebalancing produces different results depending on the dataset and algorithm